Causal Perturbative Quantum Field Theory and the Standard Model: Second Order Gauge Invariance. Loop Contributions

 \bea s^{\prime}T_{00}(D_{a}(x_{1}), G_{j}(x_{2})) = - ( m_{b}^{2} - m_{c}^{2} )~\left( 3~f^{\prime}_{jbc}~f_{abc}~m_{b} + {1\over 2}~f^{\prime\prime}_{jbc}~f^{\prime}_{bca} \right) (\square d^{\prime F}_{bc} + d^{F}_{bc} ) \nonumber\\ + ( m_{b}^{2} - m_{k}^{2} )~ f^{\prime\prime}_{jkb}~f^{\prime}_{kba}~ (\square d^{\prime F}_{kb} + d^{F}_{kb} ) \nonumber\\ - 2 i~( M_{A}^{2} - M_{B}^{2} )~ [ (M_{A} + M_{B})~(s_{j})_{AB}~(t_{a})_{BA} + (M_{A} - M_{B})~(s^{\prime}_{j})_{AB}~(t^{\prime}_{a})_{BA} ]~ \nonumber\\ (\square d^{\prime F}_{AB} + d^{F}_{AB} ) \eea

-If we use the causal splitting from Lemma \ref{ddd} the we get zero also in the right hand sides of the previous two relations.
-Then it follows from Theorem \ref{stt-loop} that we have gauge invariance for the loop contributions: \be sT_{00}(T(x_{1})^{I}, T(x_{2})^{J}) = 0. \ee \end{thm}
+If we use the causal splitting from Section \ref{distributions} - see formula (\ref{dd1})- the we get zero also in the right hand sides of the previous two relations.
+Then it follows from Theorem \ref{stt-loop} that we have gauge invariance for the loop contributions: \be sT(T^{I}(x_{1})^{(1)}, T^{J}(x_{2})^{(1)})) = 0. \ee \end{thm}